civilstat/RankingProject/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:
+There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Jerzy Wieczorek <jerzywieczorek@gmail.com>’

 New submission

+Possibly mis-spelled words in DESCRIPTION:
+  Wieczorek (15:36)

 This is my first submission.

-* checking top-level files ...
-NOTE
-Files ‘README.md’ or ‘NEWS.md’ cannot be checked without ‘pandoc’ being installed.

-NEWS.md has been added to .Rbuildignore so I do not understand why there is a NOTE about it.
+My name is correctly spelled.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.